Google Maps lead generation: the complete guide (2026)

 Click each listing, copy each field, paste into a spreadsheet.
 Time cost: 5–10 minutes per business.
 For 100 leads: 8–16 hours.
 Practical only for very small, high-value target lists.

-A Google Maps scraper reads the search results and extracts all fields automatically.
+A dedicated Google Maps extraction tool reads the search results and extracts all fields automatically.
 Time cost: under 2-6 minutes for any list size.
-Tools range from free browser extensions (unreliable, no email enrichment) to cloud SaaS platforms (reliable, email enrichment included).
+Tools range from free browser extensions (unreliable, no email enrichment) to cloud SaaS platforms like LocalLeads (highly reliable, enrichment included as an option in every paid plan — only charged when an email is actually found).
+When we designed the underlying data engine at EtherLabz, we focused on making this extraction process invisible to the end user.

 3. The Best Google Maps Lead Generation Tools in 2026